Meredith Gwynne Evans: Career

-Evans was appointed Assistant Lecturer at the University of Manchester from 1929 until 1939, when he became Professor of Physical Chemistry at the University of Leeds.
-One of Evan's students was George Porter, who later noted (in a conversation with Sir John Meurig Thomas) that Evans was the most brilliant chemist he had ever met.
+Evans was appointed Assistant Lecturer at the University of Manchester in 1929 and elected to membership of the Manchester Literary and Philosophical Society on October 29th, 1929.
+He remained in that post until 1939, when he became Professor of Physical Chemistry at the University of Leeds.
+One of Evans' students was George Porter, who later noted (in a conversation with Sir John Meurig Thomas) that Evans was the most brilliant chemist he had ever met.
 (George Porter went on to win the Nobel Prize for Chemistry in 1967.)
 Evans returned to the University of Manchester in 1949.
 He was elected a Fellow of the Royal Society in 1947.

 Research

 His earliest research was on problems of adsorption of gases on chabazite and other zeolites.
 Later on, he started working on theoretical chemistry and its link with quantum mechanics.
 In this research field, he worked with Douglas Hartree and Lawrence Bragg to apply quantum mechanics to chemical problems.

 In 1933, M. G. Evans was awarded a Rockefeller Scholarship and went to Princeton University to work with Hugh Taylor and Henry Eyring, amongst others.
 Back in Manchester, Evans became one of Michael Polanyi's principal coworkers on the development of the transition state theory.
 In 1935, with only one month difference, both Henry Eyring in Princeton, and Michael Polanyi and Meredith Gwynne Evans in Manchester published the founding papers on transition state theory, formulating what is now known as the "Eyring equation" which opened up a new era in the study of chemical kinetics.